ekdonald/ekdonald/README.md

-# Welcome to my GitHub!

 ## About Me

-I'm a Quantitative Analyst passionate about (Credit) Risk Modelling.
+I'm a Quantitative Analyst passionate about (Credit) Risk Modelling and Management.

 ## My Projects